9 Greek Destinations to Visit this Winter

 Come May, millions of visitors start flocking to the Mediterranean peninsula to see the Acropolis, watch the majestic sunset of Santorini or experience the cosmopolitan nightlife of Mykonos.

-But did you know that the country doesn’t just close up shop in the fall and wait for spring to come around again?
+A cruise through the Mediterranean is one of the most popular ways to explore Greece at this time of year, but did you know that the country doesn’t just close up shop in the fall and wait for spring to come around again?
 As experienced wanderlusts will tell you, away from swarming crowds, winter in Greece can be a unique experience if you know where to look.

 This is why we have selected some of the best Greek places to visit this winter.

 Meteora is the reason clichés like “a picture is worth a thousand words” exist.
 In what can only be described as a geological marvel, the rock formation of Meteora near the town of Kalambaka, is a testament to the beauty of nature.